Parkinson disease - discharge

 Over time, symptoms get worse and it becomes more difficult to take care of yourself.

 Your doctor may have you take different medicines to treat your Parkinson disease and many of the problems that may come with the disease.

-- Many medications can cause severe side effects, including hallucinations, nausea, vomiting, diarrhea, and becoming very confused.
+- These medicines can cause severe side effects, including hallucinations, nausea, vomiting, diarrhea, and confusion.